NJ2612/Stan-Lee-Tribute-Page/README.md

 # Stan Lee Tribute Page

 A heartfelt tribute to the legendary Stan Lee, the creator of countless iconic Marvel superheroes and a pioneer in the comic book industry.
 This project is a web page designed to honor his life, work, and enduring legacy.
+You can view the website at  https://nj2612.github.io/Stan-Lee-Tribute-Page/

 ## Table of Contents
 - [Overview](#overview)